Everything you need to know before choosing the best mattress for your baby’s crib.

 Crib mattresses should be between 4 and 6 inches in depth, between 27.625″ and 28.625″ in width, and between 51.75″ and 53″ in length.

-To test whether a mattress fits properly into your crib, try to insert two fingers into the space between the mattress and the side of the crib.
+To test whether a mattress fits properly into your crib, try to insert two fingers into the space between the mattress and the railings or side of the crib.
 If you can do it, the mattress is too small and you need a different one.

 Firmness and breathability